Provo Canyon Ice Rock Climbing

 Heading North or South on I-15, take the 8th North exit in Orem and head East towards the Mountains.
 This road takes you straight into the canyon on Hwy 189.
 From Park City, head south on Hwy 40 to Heber City, and then west on Hwy 189 into the canyon.
 Bridal Veil and Stairway to Heaven can be accessed by parking in Nunn's Park.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Provo Canyon Ice:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Provo Canyon Ice:

 Featured Route For Provo Canyon Ice

 Many, many steps of WI2-3 up the west drainage (bear right) of Avalanche Canyon places you at the base of a WI4 pillar/curtain.
 Atop the pillar, head climbers right on a steep forested slope to the final 200' WI4 headwall.
 The final headwall can be done in one or two pitches.
 Probably best done as one, but it is LONG.THIS IS A MAJOR AVALANCHE PATH.
 CHECK CONDITIONS BEFORE CLIMBING OR APPROACHING....[more]
 Browse More Classics in UT

 A climber was injured on a route near bridal veil falls.
 The details are found here: ksl.com/index.php?nid=148&sid=...